 Well, I’ve done it again.

-Iona and Joes’ school teacher asks: “Nicole, would you take a test so that you can accompany the older children on a two-day cycling trip?”
+Iona and Joe’s school teacher asked me: “Nicole, would you take a test so that you can accompany the older children on a two-day school cycling trip?”

 Ahhhh… Cycling for TWO WHOLE days… I don’t think my legs can pedal for that long.
-But the more immediate problem is that I have to take a Cycling test.
-TODAY’s Highway Code questions in French.
+But the more immediate problem is that I have to take a cycling test.
+I am looking not only at today’s Highway Code questions but those questions are in French.

 Does anyone fully understand Priorité à Droite?